mbbu/Reproducible_Genomics_Project/README.md

 - Introduction to Linux command line
 - Organizing a genomic project workspace (Genomic Data Management Plan)
 - Introduction to data backup and version control (e.g. Git and GitHub)
-- How to ensure reproducible Bioinformatics Research
+- How to ensure Reproducible Bioinformatics Research
-- An overview on the bioinformatics capacity and resources available at icipe
+- An overview on the bioinformatics capacity and resources available at *icipe*

+See [Course Content](CourseContent.md) for more details.